The heat, the social scene, the food, the silence of Ramadan — and the surprisingly tender process of calling the desert home.

 Dubai is a city of arrivals.
 Almost everyone came from somewhere else, which creates a social openness that's rare in more established cities.
 People are genuinely willing to meet new people — dinner invitations come faster here than they would in London or Sydney.
 The challenge is that people also leave.
 The churn in any Dubai social circle is real: the friend group you build in year one looks different by year three, as contracts end and families recalibrate.

 Say yes to everything.
 The natural impulse to wait until you're settled before socialising will cost you three months of potential connection.
-Arrive equipped — book your airport transfer in advance so logistics don't dominate day one, and use that mental space for people instead.
+Arrive equipped — book your airport transfer in advance (our Dubai airport pickup guide covers the options) so logistics don't dominate day one.

 Find your neighbourhood.
 Dubai rewards locals — people who know the hidden restaurant, the quiet beach, the Friday souk.
 Food and cultural tours in your early weeks are genuinely useful for orienting yourself beyond the obvious.